carpentries/docs.carpentries.org/source/instructor_training/trainers.md

 Trainer Alumni Status

-Active Trainers may elect to become inactive by requesting Trainer Alumni status at any time by contacting `Instructor Training <mailto:instructor-training@carpentries.org>`__.
+Active Trainers may elect to become inactive by requesting Trainer Alumni status at any time by contacting [Instructor Training](mailto:instructor-training@carpentries.org).
 Alumni may also submit re-activation requests to the same address.

 #### Trainer Alumni will not be permitted to: